 - Enjoy more career freedom and flexibility

-As more and more people around the world are grappling with one or more chronic diseases, and society as a whole is placing greater emphasis on health and wellness, coaches have an incredible opportunity to drive important change.
+As people around the world are increasingly grappling with one or more chronic diseases, and society as a whole is placing greater emphasis on health and wellness, skilled health coaches have an incredible opportunity to drive important change.

-So it comes as no surprise that the industry is forecasted to be worth $7.8 billion by next year.
-These are truly exciting times, and there is so much opportunity for coaches to help people who are struggling make the changes they need to make.
+So, it comes as no surprise that the industry is forecasted to be worth $7.8 billion by next year.
+These are truly exciting times, and there is so much opportunity for coaches to help people who are struggling make the changes they need to be healthy.

 So how do you break into this incredible industry and ensure your success for the long haul?
-Here are 10 qualities you should possess to succeed as a Health Coach!
+Here are 10 essential health coach skills and qualities that will help you succeed!

 1. Passion for Health and Helping Others

-It goes without saying that you should be passionate about what you’re teaching your clients.
+One of the most important health coach skills is to be passionate about what you’re teaching your clients.
 Does this mean you need to be 100% healthy and perfect?
 N-O!
-Clients don’t actually want a perfect coach, they want a human being who’s relatable.
+Clients don’t actually want a perfect coach; they want a human being who’s relatable.
 But you should be committed to living a healthy life, and enthusiastically lead by example.
 When you’re passionate about what you love, your positive energy and excitement will inspire those around you.

 2. Formal Training

-Passion alone isn’t enough though.
+Passion alone isn’t enough, you need training to refine your health coach skills.
 Coaches have an important job helping their clients move through challenges and barriers that are keeping them from making—and maintaining—the changes they desire.
-You’ll need formal training in healthy lifestyle design, how to facilitate habit change, and other important coaching techniques to be most effective in your role.
+You’ll need formal training in healthy lifestyle design, how to facilitate habit change, and other important health coach skills for your resume.
 There are many training programs out there, but be warned—they aren’t created equal.
 Take the time to thoroughly research and invest in a reputable training program that will adequately prepare you to work with clients.
-(Heads up: Our Become a Health Coach program provides a solid foundation in coaching and business skills and is CCE-accredited by the International Coach Federation.)
+(Heads up: Our Become a Health Coach program provides a solid foundation in health coaching and business skills and is CCE-accredited by the International Coach Federation.)

+Empathy is a VITAL health coach requirement.
 As your client’s right hand on their wellness journey, it’s important to bring your best self to every session.
 Keep in mind that this isn’t easy for your clients or they wouldn’t have hired you.
 They may go through sessions where they feel disheartened and like they want to quit.
 Other times, they may feel proud of their progress and like they can take on the world.
 Through the best and the worst, your job as a coach is to show up as a supportive, enthusiastic partner.
-Be personable, be present, be approachable—and above all else—be compassionate.
+Be personable, be present, be approachable, and –above all else— be compassionate.

 4. Solid Communication Skills

+Communication is an essential part of a wellness coach’s skillset.
 In order to coach clients to get results, change their habits for the better, and make better choices for a healthier lifestyle, you’ll need to establish a good rapport with clients and gain their trust.
 Your communication style plays a huge factor here!
-The most effective coaches are:

 - Active, engaged listeners